8.11 Drivers are concerned with mileage obtained by their automobiles. One

 Answer

-a) counter: A counter to count to 10 (i.e. to keep track of how many numbers
+a) counter: A counter to count to 10 (i.e. to keep track of how many numbers have been input and to determine when all 10 numbers have been processed);

 b) number: The current digit input to the program;